xvik/gradle-quality-plugin/src/doc/docs/guide/config.md

     spotbugsMaxHeapSize = '1g'

     /**
+     * Hide spotbugs warnings by applying '-quiet' option.
+Disabled by default.
+Use it to get rid of possible
+     * "The following classes needed for analysis were missing:" warning message (which is printed for each report
+     * (2 times) and there is nothing you could do with it).
+     */
+    spotbugsQuiet = false

+    /**
+     * Apply spotbugs annotations dependency with compileOnly scope.
+This dependency is required for
+     * suppression of warnings ({@code @SuppressFBWarnings}).
+Dependency version would be the same as
+     * used spotbugs version (as described in spotbugs plugin recommendation).
+     */
+    spotbugsAnnotations = true

+    /**
      * Javac lint options to show compiler warnings, not visible by default.
      * Applies to all CompileJava tasks.
      * Options will be added as -Xlint:option